 Winter camping solo is way less fun than it sounds (really).
 Long hours of darkness and tent time, and the additional risk of cold weather make it a fine time to go camping with someone you like.
 But, oh.
 So many people hang up their boots for the winter.
 That’s why you must convince them.
 Start with these tips—then click through to our other winter camping articles above to learn how to get them to come back.

-10. Ask Your Crazy Friend.
+10. Ask Your Hardcore Friend.
 This is the easiest way.
-Find someone who never stops talking about his/her three-season hardcore (possibly solo) exploits.
+Find someone who never stops talking about his/her three-season (possibly solo) exploits.
 Challenge this person by saying something like, “You haven’t truly experienced [insert name of place], until you’ve seen it in the winter.”

 9. Ask Your Fitness Friend.
 We all have one.
 Tell him/her there is no better all-body workout than postholing up to your hips in snowshoes.
 Allow him/her to break trail most of the way.

 8. Ask Your Reserved Friend.
 The weird guy that doesn’t talk much?
 Guess what else he won’t do much: complain.
 Boom.